ddk304/tag-security/assessments/projects/nats/self-assessment.md

 # Self-assessment
-The Self-assessment is the initial document for projects to begin thinking about the security of the project, determining gaps in their security, and preparing any security documentation for their users.
+The Self-assessment is the initial document for the NATS project to begin thinking about the security of the project, determining gaps in their security, and preparing any security documentation for their users.
 This document is ideal for projects currently in the CNCF **sandbox** as well as projects that are looking to receive a joint assessment and